Accounting

 Revenue Recognition

-Accounting rules for when revenue should be recorded in financial statements.
+The accounting principle determining when revenue should be recorded in financial statements.

 Definition